 The Company has acquired certain cells that will be utilized in the late-stage clinical trials in advanced pancreatic cancer and is in the process of cloning them to obtain the large numbers of cells that will be needed for encapsulation to conduct and complete future clinical trials.
 When this initial cloning process is completed, the clones will be amplified with the goal of having a Master Cell Bank and a Working Cell Bank to utilize in connection with the Phase 2b and Phase 3 clinical trials.
-The cells will be stored at several locations around the world, including at a Fisher BioServices, Inc. facility in Rockville, Maryland, so that the deleterious effects of any unforeseen consequences that could occur during the cloning and expansion processes can be minimized.
+The cells will be stored at several locations around the world, including at a Fisher BioServices, Inc. facility in Rockville, Maryland, so that adverse effects of any unforeseen consequences that could occur during the cloning and expansion processes can be minimized.

-The Company and Austrianova Singapore are in the process of negotiating a manufacturing agreement pursuant to which Austrianova Singapore will perform the cellulose-based cell encapsulation process and supply the Company with sufficient numbers of encapsulated ifosfamide-activating cells to conduct its Phase 2b and Phase 3 clinical trials.
-The Company anticipates that the manufacturing agreement will be finalized and signed at or about the date this Report is filed with the SEC.
+The Company and Austrianova Singapore are finalizing a manufacturing agreement pursuant to which Austrianova Singapore will perform the cellulose-based cell encapsulation process and supply the Company with sufficient numbers of encapsulated ifosfamide-activating cells to conduct its Phase 2b and Phase 3 clinical trials.